Adnan Jashari

 Adnan Jashari (born November 29, 1965) is a Minister of Justice, an associate Professor in Law, and a member of the Democratic Union for Integration (DUI), the Albanian ethnic community party in Macedonia.

 Studies and academic career

-From Jan 1997 – July 2002, he studied at the University of Prishtina, where he studied to become a doctor of juridical sciences, Ph.D. in Law.
+From January 1997 to July 2002, he studied at the University of Prishtina, where he studied to become a doctor of juridical sciences, Ph.D. in Law.
 His thesis was titled, "Foreign direct investment in developing countries with a unique look at Macedonia".

-From 2003 – 2011 he was professor of Business, Fiscal and International Economic Law at South East European University (SEEU), Tetovо.
+From 2003 to 2011 he was professor of Business, Fiscal and International Economic Law at South East European University (SEEU), Tetovо.

-From 2004-2008 he was vice-president of the Board for Accreditation of Higher Education in the Republic of Macedonia, where he participated in the accreditation process for many universities and colleges in the country.
+From 2004 to 2008 he was vice-president of the Board for Accreditation of Higher Education in the Republic of Macedonia, where he participated in the accreditation process for many universities and colleges in the country.

-From 2007 – 2009 he taught as professor at the private University FAMA, Kosova, Prishtine.
+From 2007 to 2009 he taught as professor at the private University FAMA, Kosova, Prishtine.

 He was also a consultant in a number of legislative committees in drafting laws in the area of business law in the Republic of Macedonia and in the Republic of Kosovo.